Why I Derby – Tater

 When did you start roller derby?

-But my skating roots go much deeper than roller derby.
-I started competitive roller figure skating in 1986, and have actively been skating ever since.
+I started roller derby in 2006, but my skating journey began much earlier.
+I began competitive roller figure skating in 1986 and have been skating ever since.

 Why did you start derby?